p2eengineering/kalp-studio-documentation/docs/Products/KS-Pay/How-to-add-a-company-on-KS-Pay.md

 -   **Password & Confirm Password**: Create a secure password and confirm it.

--   **Terms & Conditions Agreement**: Before completing registration, you’ll need to agree to the platform’s terms and privacy policy.
+-   **Terms & Conditions Agreement**:  Agree to the platform’s terms and privacy policy to proceed.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/KSPAYSTG/Add+Comp/ac3.png)